Vishva Hindu Parishad

-Vishva Hindu Parishad (VHP) is an Indian right-wing Hindutva organisation.
+Vishva Hindu Parishad (VHP; lit.
+'World Council of Hindus') is an Indian right-wing Hindutva organisation.
 The VHP was founded in 1964 by M. S. Golwalkar and S. S. Apte in collaboration with Swami Chinmayananda.
-The VHP is a member of the Sangh Parivar, a collection of Hindutva organisations, formed and led by the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindutva paramilitary organisation.
+The VHP is a member of the Sangh Parivar, a group of Hindutva organisations. formed and led by the Rashtriya Swayamsevak Sangh (RSS).
 The VHP has been criticised for contributing to violence against Muslims in India, most notably for its role in the demolition of the Babri Masjid and the 2002 Gujarat riots.

 History

 The VHP was founded in 1964 by RSS leaders M. S. Golwalkar and S. S. Apte in collaboration with the Hindu spiritual leader Chinmayananda Saraswati.
 According to Chinmayananda, the objective of the VHP was to awaken Hindus to their place in the comity of nations.

 Chinmayananda was nominated as its founding President, while Apte was nominated as its founding General Secretary.
 It was decided at the meeting that the name of the proposed organisation would be "Vishva Hindu Parishad" and that a world convention of Hindus was to be held at Prayag (Allahabad) during the Kumbh Mela of 1966 for its launch.
 It was further decided that it would be a non-political organisation and that no office bearer of any political party shall be simultaneously an office bearer in the Parishad.
 The delegation of the founders also included Bharatiya Vidya Bhavan founder K. M. Munshi, Gujarati scholar Keshavram Kashiram Shastri, Sikh leader Tara Singh, Namdhari Sikh leader Satguru Jagjit Singh and eminent politicians such as C. P. Ramaswami Iyer.

 In the mid-1990s, VHP had 1.6 million members worldwide.
 According to a 2008 estimate, VHP claimed 6.8 million members.